bert2/love-linq-hate-loops/README.md

 So why did I spent so much time showing how to do the different kinds of joins with LINQ?
 The answer is simple: because that's what developers are doing more often than they might realize.

-The problem is, in the real world the requirements are not as "synthetic" as in the previous examples.
-No requirements engineer will come to you and request a plain inner join of `Foo`s and `Bar`s.
+The problem is, in the real world requirements are not as "synthetic" as in the previous examples.
+Reality is often complex and it's hard to identify and abstract patterns when they are riddled with special cases and exceptions.

+For instance, no requirements engineer will come to you and request a plain inner join of `Foo`s and `Bar`s.
 It's more likely that he or she says you should "marry" every second `Foo` with all the `Bar`s that "belong to it". _But_ only the `Bar`s that are whole numbers!

 "Easy enough", might Sir Loopalot think and begin hacking a nested loop solution right away.
 And after sprinkling a couple of `if`s here and there it even works!
 Done.